nauris-mozolevs/agentic-patterns/README.md

 # agentic-patterns

----
-##Reflection Pattern Example
+## Reflection Pattern Example
-###Overview
+### Overview

-reflection.py demonstrates the Reflection design pattern for AI agentic workflows using Ollama models.
-It implements a ReflectionAgent that generates and refines Python code through iterative collaboration between a generator agent and a reflector agent.
+reflection.py demonstrates the Reflection design pattern for AI agentic workflows using Ollama models or OpenAI API.
+It implements a ConversableAgent and AssistantAgent that generates and refines output through iterative collaboration between a generator agent and a reflector agent.

-###Functionality
+### Functionality
-Input: Accepts a user prompt for topic and word count (e.g., "Generate a Python implementation of the Merge Sort algorithm").
+Input: Accepts a user prompt for topic and word count (e.g., "AI Agentic Workflows").

-###Process:
+### Process:
-A generator agent creates initial code based on the prompt.
+A generator agent creates initial response based on the prompt.
-A reflector agent critiques the code, suggesting improvements.
+A reflector agent critiques the response, suggesting improvements.
 The process iterates for a specified number of steps (n_steps=10) to refine the output.
-Output: Prints the final, polished code.
+Output: Prints the final, polished response.

-###Usage
-Ensure the agentic_patterns module and an Ollama model are installed (see repository setup instructions).

-###Run the script:
+### Run the script:
 python reflection.py

-###Dependencies
+### Dependencies
 * Python 3.8+
 * Ollama model for local LLM execution
+* autogen